Internships - UK

 Networking opportunities – work and social activities will help you to build networks with graduates and understand graduate life at BP.

-Discounts – on a range of goods and services and a subsidised restaurant at most BP locations.
+Discounts – on a range of goods and services, plus a subsidized restaurant at most BP locations.

 Employee assistance programme – free support and counselling for you and your family in times of need.